xehp/drekkar_stm32_scpi/README.md

 # drekkar_stm32_scpi
 An SCPI adapter.
-This code is used for reading voltage and current from an SCPI compatible voltage meter.
-The hardware is assumed to be an STM32 custom made board.
+This code is used for setting up and reading voltage (or current) from an SCPI compatible multi meter.
+It should work on a pretty much any nucleo device.
+Some reconfiguring regarding which serial ports to use may be needed.